 8. Roy’s Peak

 One of the most talked-about trails in New Zealand is the hike to the top of Roy’s Peak.
-This epic trail is far from easy but the views are so rewarding it should be on everyone’s New Zealand to-do list.
+This epic trail is far from easy but the views are so rewarding it should be on everyone’s South Island to-do list.
 Although the trail starts just outside of Wanaka, it’s common to hike the trail from Queenstown.

 This begins with a stunning drive from Queenstown to Wanaka via Crown Range Road – New Zealand’s highest main road.
 After reaching the trailhead, it’s a hard 8-kilometer (5 miles) and 1,258-meter (4,127 feet) slog to the top that’ll have you gasping for air!